CFPAOrg/Minecraft-Mod-Language-Package/projects/1.20-fabric/assets/ex-pattern-provider/extendedae/ae2guide_en_us/epp_intro/pattern_modifier.md

 ## Replace Mode

-Replace pattern's certain input and output ingredient with the other item.
+Replace processing pattern's certain input and output ingredient with the other item.

 ![PM3](../pic/pm4.png)